To get the answer, press the question.

 No, but it offers all kinds of opportunities.

-The member’s record may include a short bio and picture to share with the larger community.
+The profile may include a short bio and picture to share with the larger community.
 Your information is your own.
 HC may use the demographic material for its own purposes, but not people’s names.

 No. All your work belongs to you.
 Hazelnut Connection's copyright is limited to the site, name, and logo.

-No. Everyone is responsible for the copyright of their contributions.
+No. Everyone is responsible for the copyright of their own contributions.

 Conversations are informal and highly collegial.
 Everyone participates fully and is equally important.
 No one, even the Moderator, dominates the conversation.